Download the all-new Republic app:

 Advertisement

 European Commission President Jean-Claude Juncker warned such a rejection would create an "extremely complicated situation", while Tusk said that if it happened he would consult member states on how to respond.
-Johnson insisted he was "very confident" MPs would back deal, but immediate response from opposition and even partners in a supporting party were hostile.
+Johnson insisted he was "very confident" MPs would back the deal, but the immediate response from the opposition and even partners in a supporting party were hostile.

 Advertisement